mvrkvincent/RecApp2.0/backend-express/README.md

 > "No Magic, Just JavaScript"

-1. Initialize package management with `npm init`.
+1. Initialize package management with `npm init` and follow the default prompts (customizing where desired).
 This will generate a `package.json`.

 2. Install dependencies `npm i`:
     - Express - Straight forward backend framework